 She scanned the landscape through a small window in her office.
 The world was a desolate white as far as the eye could see.
 All the ground was white, trees were bare brown.
 Icicles hung frigidly from the roof tops.
 It has been an exceptionally long winter with record breaking snow-storms.

-After a while she put away the magazine, pulled out her appointment book.
+After a while, she put away the magazine and pulled out her appointment book.
 Most of last week’s massages were cancelled on account of the storm.
 The roads were still treacherous in the aftermath.
 Last year was a tough one.
-The nation’s weak economy bit into her business taking away a huge chunk, tightening purse strings and cancelling a long over-due vacation.
+The nation’s weak economy bit into her business, taking away a huge chunk, tightening purse strings and cancelling a long over-due vacation.

 The cherry trees around the tidal basin burst into blossoms filling up the place with tourists.
 The carefully landscaped gardens burst into tulips and daffodils.
 Fresh colors sprung up through the region, erasing all traces of winter.